 If you already know about the rice varieties and how to treat them, then skip on to the practical procedures on how to cook white/brown rice perfectly at the very bottom of this topic.
-Otherwise, let first familiar ourselves with some basic, before getting onto the pot and pan.
+Otherwise, let first familiarize ourselves with some basic, before getting onto the pot and pan.

-Come in many shapes and colors, from fully mill to unmilled, rice is typically classified as three types: long, medium, and short grained, each will yield a different result in taste, scent and texture.
+Come in many shapes and colors, from fully mill to unmilled, rice is typically classified as three types: long, medium, and short-grained, each will yield a different result in taste, scent, and texture.

-If you have an electric rice cooker, than, everything is fairly simple, just prepare the rice, put in enough water and let the rice cooker does its magic trick.
+If you have an electric rice cooker, then, everything is fairly simple, just prepare the rice, put in enough water, and let the rice cooker does its magic trick.
 Well, some rice cookers are better than most, hey, you can’t expect a $20 generic rice cooker to cook as good as a Tiger/Zojirushi brand name right, but still, it makes rice with not so much effort on your part.

 Now, if rice is not part of your daily main dish, and you just occasionally make one or never have before, then obviously you don’t have a rice cooker.
-Don’t worry, as long as you have a pot or pan and a stove top, be it electric or gas or wooden log, you will be sure to cook up some good rice, and an extra great appetizer dish too (I will talk about how to make use of this extra dish, yum).
+Don’t worry, as long as you have a pot or pan and a stovetop, be it electric or gas or wooden log, you will be sure to cook up some good rice, and an extra great appetizer dish too (I will talk about how to make use of this extra dish, yum).

 General Rice cooking tips

 - Each raw rice cup = 3 cooked rice cups.

 - Longer pre-soak time = less water need to add + less cook time.